Fox2Code/FoxLoader/README.md

 To run FoxLoader as a server just run `java -jar FoxLoader.jar --server`

+Note: For PojavLauncher, click on "Install .jar" and the rest should be automatic, only the Android version of PojavLauncher is supported.

 ## Documentation

 For mixins usage check here: https://github.com/2xsaiko/mixin-cheatsheet